In this post:

 Speak With An Arizona Revenge Porn Attorney

-Authorities won’t rectify the issue of Arizona House Bill 2515 until the House reconvenes, and politicians agree on a compromise — which could take many months.
+Authorities won’t rectify the issue until the House reconvenes and politicians agree on a compromise — which could take many months.

 But there are ways to combat revenge porn now – with or without a specific law.

-If you are an Arizona revenge porn victim in search of a solution, get in touch with Kelly / Warner Law today.
+If you’re an Arizona revenge porn victim in search of a solution, get in touch with Kelly / Warner Law today.
 We’ve successfully helped over 200 people get revenge porn material removed from the Web.
 Rest assured, ways exist.

 Get in touch today, and we’ll start solving your Arizona revenge porn problem.